AtomLinter/linter-spell-javascript/README.md

 This package relies upon [linter-spell](https://atom.io/packages/linter-spell) and it must therefore be installed.

-## Language Tags

-The package scans the file for language tags like `lang = "en_US"` to determine the appropriate dictionary.
-This is still very preliminary, though.

 ## Status

 Please note that this package is in an **alpha** state.